cultuurnet/uit-documentatie/content/json-ld-crud-api/latest/events/event-status.md

       "status":{
          "type":"Unavailable",
          "reason":{
-            "nl":"Door ziekte van de zanger is het concert van 01/04 geannuleerd.
-We zoeken samen met de band naar een nieuwe datum", "en":"The concert on 01/04 has been canceled due to illness of the lead vocalist.
-We are looking for a new date together with the band"
+            "nl":"Door ziekte van de zanger is het concert van 01/04 geannuleerd.", "en":"The concert on 01/04 has been canceled due to illness of the lead vocalist."
          }
       }
    },